MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Introduction

-Extensive experiments on a public multimodal egocentric benchmark demonstrate the effectiveness of the proposed method.
-Across all sequence-length settings, MAND improves novel activity detection AUC by up to 10\% and known activity accuracy by up to 2.8\% over state-of-the-art baselines.
-These results show that combining modality-aware inference with modality-wise stabilization improves both novelty detection and incremental recognition in multimodal egocentric OWCL.
-The main contributions are summarized as follows: \begin{itemize} \item We show that relying solely on the main logits for novelty scoring underutilizes per-modality discriminative signals, and that this limitation arises from modality dominance and is further aggravated by modality-wise forgetting under incremental learning. \item We propose MoAS, an inference-time module that estimates sample-wise modality reliability from energy scores and adaptively integrates modality logits to better exploit complementary modality cues for novelty scoring. \item We propose MoRST, a training-time module that preserves per-modality decision boundaries through modality-specific heads and logit distillation, thereby maintaining consistent per-modality prediction scores across tasks. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We show that relying solely on the main fused logits for novelty scoring underutilizes modality-specific evidence due to modality dominance, which is further aggravated by modality-wise forgetting under incremental learning. \item We propose MoAS, an inference-time sample-adaptive scoring module that uses replay exemplars to estimate modality reliability and adjust modality-specific contributions for novelty scoring. \item We propose MoRST, a training-time module that preserves per-modality decision boundaries through modality-specific heads and logit distillation, maintaining stable modality-specific representations across tasks. \end{itemize}